 Monthly payments over 24 months

 If you choose to pay for your phone over time and you qualify based on your credit check, you’ll make 24 monthly payments.
 Each monthly payment is charged to the credit or debit card on your Google Fi account.
 You’ll find this charge in the “Standard monthly charges” section of your monthly billing statement.

 You don’t need to make a down payment, and there’s no interest or fees.
 The cost of the phone is simply spread out over 24 months.

-When you complete Google Fi checkout, you'll pay only for the taxes on the full price of the device and the cost of expedited shipping if you choose it.
+When you complete Google Fi checkout, you'll pay only for the taxes on the full price of the device and the cost of expedited shipping if you choose that option.

 To make sure you’re eligible for device financing, we run a credit check.
 For the credit check, at checkout, we ask you to confirm your name, address, and social security number.
 The credit check just takes a few seconds.

-Phones above your credit limit appear as unavailable.
+You must have sufficient credit to cover the full price of the phone before any promotional discounts.
 Some phones are only available through a phone subscription.
 Standard financing isn't available for these phones.
 Learn more about phone subscriptions.

 From when you purchase your device, you have 30 days to activate your Google Fi service.
 If you don't activate within 30 days, you get charged the full price of the device after 30 days.

 To see if you qualify to pay for your phone over time, we’ll do a check on your credit history through Experian, a third-party credit reporting agency.
 This check is similar to what a lender may do when they pre-approve someone for a loan.
 This is known as a “soft” credit inquiry and should not affect your credit score.

 If you qualify and decide to go ahead with paying for your phone over time, we’ll then run a “hard” credit inquiry.
 This is the kind of credit check that a lender does to make a lending decision.
 It can affect your credit score.